-Dual credit courses are reserved for high school students who are juniors or seniors, have obtained permission to enroll in college-level courses from their high school, and have a high school GPA of "C" or better.
+Dual credit courses are reserved for high school students who are 16 or older, have obtained permission to enroll in college-level courses from their high school, and have a high school GPA of "C" or better.
 Students enroll in dual credit courses through the dual credit coordinator at their high school.
 Students enrolling in math or English courses are required to take a placement test or submit SAT/ACT scores to Lake Land College prior to the start of the class.
-A placement test study guide is available at lakelandcollege.edu/ admissions.
-For more information about the Dual Credit program, call 217-234-5044, 217-234-5397 or visit the Dual Credit website.
+A placement test study quide is available at lakelandcollege.edu/ admissions.
+For more information about the Dual Credit program, call 217-234-5044 or visit the Dual Credit website.